25 Aug John McCain’s Battle With Brain Cancer

 Chemotherapy and radiation are most responsive treatments for the types of glioblastoma that usually occur among a younger population.
 However, in relation to Senator McCain, the types of tumors identified to be responsive to immunotherapy often occur in older people.

 This is also the case for those who have a genetic profile that results in tumors with many mutations.
 This creates a situation with various different antigens (which spur an immune response) that are recognized by immunotherapy.

 As a general category of treatment, vaccines are similarly meant to treat cancer by strengthening the body’s natural immune system response against the disease.
 Back in 2015, big news resulted from a 60 Minutes broadcast story on the use of a modified poliovirus treatment for glioblastoma, an experiment done at Duke University that showed early signs of success.
 This research remains ongoing.

 The purpose of clinical trials is to test the most promising new treatments.
 Clinical trials are conducted in a series of steps, called phases; each phase is designed to answer a separate research question.
 There are three distinct phases, each of which focuses on details of the treatment: Phase I (the dose), Phase II (the safety), Phase III (how well the treatment works).

 Trials have specific criteria based on scientific reasoning.
 Eligibility is decided on various factors, such as the exact tumor type, type of treatment already administered and other general health issues.

 Participating in a clinical trial entails both benefits and risks.
-However, if John McCain meets the criteria for a particular study, he could become part of a clinical trial.
-In the meantime, as of one week since the announcement of his diagnosis, he has returned to the Senate.
+However, patients must meet the criteria for a particular study in order to become part of a clinical trial.